Rate-Splitting Multiple Access: Fundamentals, Survey, and Future Research Trends: Introduction

-From 1G to the fourth generation (4G) wireless networks, MA has evolved with one common goal, that is to allocate orthogonal radio resources to the users so as to avoid multi-user interference.
 In 1G, FDMA was employed where the available spectrum was partitioned into non-overlapped frequency bands, each accommodating one user.
 The second generation (2G) standard systems adopted TDMA where time was partitioned into time slots allocated to different users.
 The third generation (3G) systems exploited a third dimension via CDMA.
 In particular, by utilizing orthogonal, user-specific codes to spread the modulated user symbols, CDMA serves multiple users simultaneously in the same time-frequency resources without causing multi-user interference (under ideal propagation conditions).
 In 4G, OFDMA was deployed by dividing the frequency and time resources into narrow subcarriers and time slots, which were grouped into resource units and allocated to the users.
 FDMA, TDMA, CDMA, and OFDMA are collectively referred to as OMA.

 The advantages and disadvantages of OMA can be summarized as follows: \begin{itemize} \item \textit{Advantages:} The benefits of OMA include a simple transceiver design and the avoidance of multi-user interference. \item \textit{Disadvantages:} As each orthogonal radio resource in OMA is dedicated to a single user, the number of users simultaneously supported is restricted by the total number of available radio resources, which therefore limits SE.
 Another issue of OMA is that a low-rate user (such as an Internet of Things--IoT sensor) needing only a small amount of resources may still occupy a full resource block by itself, which further leads to an inefficient use of spectrum.
 Moreover, well-designed user scheduling, which entails a high signaling overhead, is required to guarantee the system performance for OMA. \end{itemize}